Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Full parameter space scan

 \Cref{tab:results} shows our free parameters, the ranges over which we scan in our analysis (in a Bayesian framework, these would correspond to the prior ranges), and the $1\sigma$ preferred ranges after minimizing $-2 \ln \mathcal{L}$ over all other parameters.
 We find that we can constrain many galaxy-halo connection parameters, such as the slope of the stellar mass-halo mass relation, the turning mass of the halo occupation fraction, the halo mass above which baryonic feedback makes DM density profile cored, or the amount of subhalo tidal disruption.
 Other parameters, such as the slope of the halo occupation fraction or the low-mass growth of stellar mass-halo mass scatter, are more challenging to constrain.

 \Cref{fig:triangle} shows the correlations among our free parameters.
 To better visualize correlations between galaxy-halo connection parameters and enhanced power spectra (i.e., $n_\mathrm{cut} > 1$), we fix $k_\mathrm{cut}=10\,\mathrm{Mpc^{-1}}$.
 Otherwise, for large enough $k_\mathrm{cut}$, any value of $n_\mathrm{cut}$ would be degenerate in our halo mass range with a scale-invariant power spectrum (see \cref{fig:physics,fig:LDM_constraints}).
 We show the preferred $1\sigma$ and $2\sigma$ regions after minimizing $-2 \ln \mathcal{L}$ over all other parameters.
 We find that, even though there are correlations among galaxy-halo connection parameters --- particularly for the stellar mass-halo mass relation ---, enhanced power, i.e., a modified $n_\mathrm{cut}$, is mostly independent of galaxy-halo connection as described in the main text (\cref{sec:results_galaxy}).
 As discussed in \cref{sec:results_DM}, the main correlation of enhanced power is with the halo mass above which baryonic feedback makes DM density profiles cored, i.e., $M_\mathrm{thres}^\mathrm{core}$.
+This makes our main conclusions robust even though for some parameters the $1\sigma$ range is bounded by the scan range.
+In more detail, our analysis does not fully bound the following parameters,